 The founders of Airbnb started brainstorming ways to make their site more popular after it began growing its audience.
 The founders decided to make Airbnb more accessible to people in cities all over the globe and to broaden its capabilities beyond housing.
 They wanted to assist users at every stage of travel and changed the focus of the website to provide affordable housing, but now they offer all-inclusive hospitality services.

 These programs have fueled Airbnb’s already-established platform as a destination for authentic experiences abroad.
-They also continue to increase Airbnb’s appeal for customers.
+They also continue to increase Airbnb’s appeal to customers.

 Learn From Airbnb’s Success